fatkahawai/rugbytrack/README.md

     npm start

-  b) Development (note that if you want to load all the files uncompressed you should visit http://&lt;server&gt;:&lt;port&gt;/dev.html):
+  b) Development (note that if you want to load all the files uncompressed you should visit http://<server>:<port>/dev.html)

     node app.js

+    then open your browser and go to localhost:8080 which should display the rendered public website

 ## App structure